ch00226855/CMP167_Summer2020/Week02_Variables.md

   - An identifier must:
     - be a sequence of letters (a-z, A-Z), underscore (_), dollar signs ($), and digits (0-9)
     - **not** start with a digit
+    - What is not allowed: space, +-*/!#%^&,
+    - Bad examples: 1stName, lucky!
    - Identifiers are **case sensitive**.
    - Cannot use **keywords** as identifiers.
 A keyword is a word with special meaning in the language, such as public, static, void.
    - Table 2.3.1: Java reserved words / keywords.